brijeshb42/kattappa/docs.md

 #### Goodies

-* `LegoBlocks` supports the following embeds out of the box:
+* `Katappa` supports the following embeds out of the box:
     * Instagram
     * Youtube
     * Vimeo
-* Also has Twitter embed in `legoblocks.embed.js`.
+* Also has Twitter embed in `katappa.embed.js`.
 But this also has a dependency on server.
 * The Twitter embed expects:
     * The server to implement a `/tweet` endpoint that will be called with the `url=url_to_twitter_status` query string.
     * The response from the server should be a json with the following structure: